edwindekler/rh-sso-msgraph-sendmail/README.md

 > See https://access.redhat.com/solutions/6953431

 ## Update standalone.bat
-To use JDK 11.0.10 for Red Hat SSO you have to download the JDK and update `standalone.bat`.
+To use JDK 11.0.10 for Red Hat SSO you have to download [JDK 11.0.10](https://www.oracle.com/nl/java/technologies/javase/jdk11-archive-downloads.html) and update `standalone.bat`.
 Set the environment variable `JAVA_HOME` to JDK install map.

 ```shell
 @echo off